metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ?
 Enter creator wallet address #1 ›
 ```

 Now we need to provide the Solana wallet address for each creator.
-In this case, we only have one creator and we are going to use our own address for that creator so we can run `solana address` in a separate terminal window to retrieve the address of the wallet we configured in a previous step.
+In this case, we only have one creator, and we are going to use our own address for that creator, so we can run `solana address` in a separate terminal window to retrieve the address of the wallet we configured in a previous step.
 Input this value and press enter.

 ```
 ?
 Enter royalty percentage share for creator #1 (e.g., 70).
 Total shares must add to 100. ›
 ```

-We only have a single creator so we put in `100` here.
+We only have a single creator, so we put in `100` here.

 ```
 ?
 Which extra features do you want to use? (use [SPACEBAR] to select options you want and hit [ENTER] when done) ›